johndpope/StencilSwiftKit/README.md

 _TODO: [Write more extension Documentation](https://github.com/SwiftGen/StencilSwiftKit/issues/4)_

 * `swiftIdentifier`: Transforms an arbitrary string into a valid Swift identifier (using only valid characters for a Swift identifier as defined in the Swift language reference)
-* `join`: Deprecated.
-Will be removed now that the same filter exists in Stencil proper.
 * `lowerFirstWord`
 * `snakeToCamelCase` / `snakeToCamelCaseNoPrefix`
 * `titlecase`